About My Profession

 I then got a partner who would bring laser printing capability.
 This allowed to do bank and credit union processing, another good monthly revenue stream.

 But it exploded immediately and we didn't have enough room for a second printer so the business was split because we couldn't get either of the suites to either side of us.
 And additional growth meant that both sites needed expansion.
 I needed more computer space and we needed to add an inserter which came with more warehousing.
 We were now separated by nearly 15 miles.
 Sadly, I don't have a single picture of either of the facilities and probably because we weren't in these spaces for very long.
-The growth coninued and again both locations were running out of room.
+The growth continued and again both locations were running out of room.

 In 1997 as we now needed more space, we were able to get the facilities under one roof.
 We found a 13,000 sq. foot suite on West Desert Cove Avenue and got an allowance to be able to make some rudimentary modifications.
 I now had 2000 sq. feet of computer room space and a tape vault.
 Our warehouse and lettershop had 7,000 sq. feet.